jim-schwoebel/allie/README.md

                         the features API, augmentation API, and cleaning API.
   --d4=dir4, --dir4=dir4
-                        the target directory that contains sample files for the features API, augmentation API, and cleaning API
+                        the target directory that contains sample files for the features API, augmentation API, and cleaning API.
 ```

 ## Quick examples